kby-ai/FaceAttribute-iOS/README.md

 - Step One

-  To begin, you need to activate the SDK using the license that you have received.
+  To begin, you need to activate the `SDK` using the license that you have received.
   ```swift
   FaceSDK.setActivation("...")
   ```
-  If activation is successful, the return value will be SDK_SUCCESS.
+  If activation is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 - Step Two

-  After activation, call the SDK's initialization function.
+  After activation, call the `SDK`'s initialization function.
   ```swift
   FaceSDK.initSDK()
   ```
-  If initialization is successful, the return value will be SDK_SUCCESS.
+  If initialization is successful, the return value will be `SDK_SUCCESS`.
 Otherwise, an error value will be returned.

 ### 3. SDK Classes

   - FaceBox

-    This class represents the output of the face detection function and can be utilized in template creation functions.
+    This class represents the output of the face detection function and can be utilized in `template` creation functions.

     | Feature| Type | Name |
     |------------------|------------------|------------------|